curateteaching/digitalpedagogy/keywords/online.md

 ## Presence

 REBECCA: Be sure to explain how each artifact connects to this category and builds the readers understanding of this concept.
-What is logic of order of activities in this section?
+What is the logic of the order of artifacts in this section?
 You might move from presence in the virtual classroom to presence that moves beyond that classroom.
 Or are you moving through different aspects of presence/embodiment?
 Chronological?

 ### Annotation Flash Mob
 ![screenshot](images/Online-blogpost-annotationflashmob.png)